KawaP18/X00201097_CA3/README.md

 - pytest.ini – Pytest configuration file

-- azure-pipelines.yml – Azure DevOps multi-stage CD pipeline
+- azure-pipelines.yml – Azure DevOps multi stage CD pipeline

 - README.md – Technical documentation for CA3

-This structure ensures that automation tools can detect the correct components and that responsibilities are clearly separated.
+This structure makes sure that automation tools can find the correct components and that responsibilities are clearly separated.
 ---
 ## Technologies Used
 - Python 3.x